What is an AntiPublic checker? | Blog - DorkPlus

 • Result Delivery

-• PUBLIC: Already exposed → High risk of being patched/monitored.
+• PUBLIC: Already exposed — high risk of being patched or monitored.

-• PRIVATE: Not found in known leaks → Potentially "fresh" and valuable.
+• PRIVATE: Not found in known leaks — potentially fresh and more valuable.

 • Who Uses Antipublic Checkers?Threat Actors (Malicious Use):